reallynotburner/MyRoomba/README.md

 # MyRoomba

-I needed a quick Arduino library for a Roomba based project.
-The spec is :
+I needed a quick Arduino library for a Roomba 650 based project.
+The specification is:
 [Roomba Open Interface](https://www.irobotweb.com/~/media/MainSite/PDFs/About/STEM/Create/iRobot_Roomba_600_Open_Interface_Spec.pdf).
 The significant prior art is [Apocrathia's thorough library](https://github.com/Apocrathia/Roomba).
 It didn't work with Arduino Leonardo and Roomba 650, so I made my simpler version.
+This was tested with a Roomba 650.
+You'll have to modify it to work with Roomba 400 series, like the Roomba Discovery.
+I'll let you figure out how that's done.

+## Usage
+See examples folder for how to use this library to do a few simple tasks.

 ## Methods
 * updateRoombaState() so you can access current RoombaState.values